sentry-demos/sentry_react_native/README.md

 ## Setup
 See 'Versions' table above for some dependencies you'll need.
-Recommend using [sdkman](sdkman.io) for easily installing the right java version.
+Recommend using [sdkman](sdkman.io) for easily installing the right Java version.
+And [rbenv](http://rbenv.org/) or [rvm](https://rvm.io/) to install the right Ruby version.

 1. git clone git@github.com:sentry-demos/sentry_react_native.git
 2. Add your DSN and BACKEND_URL for back-end to src/config.ts